mariolo1985/Simply-Paging/readme.md

 # Simply Paging

-A simple React module to add `PREVIOUS` and `NEXT` paging functionality to your component.
+A simple ReactJS component that adds paging functionality to your project.

 A work-in-progress ReactJS module.